Here you will find useful resources for students and parents who are looking for tuition in Birmingham at KS1-3, GCSE and A-level.

-The way GCSEs are graded is changing.
-All new GCSEs will be graded 9–1, rather than A*–G, with grade 5 considered a good GCSE and grade 9 being the highest and the top half of A*.
+The way GCSEs are graded has changed.
+All GCSEs are now graded 9–1, rather than A*–G, with grade 5 considered to be a good GCSE pass and grade 9 being the highest: only 2% of 2018 ‘s candidates will achieve this grade.

 By 2019, all GCSEs will be graded 9–1, as only new GCSEs will be taught from September 2017.

 This new system is intended to help provide more differentiation between higher and lower achieving students.

 De-coupled AS and A-levels

 AS and A-levels have been decoupled, which means that they’re separate qualifications and the AS no longer counts towards the A-level.

 Students can still pick several subjects at AS to help them decide which subjects they’d like to take at A-level.
 The AS is excellent preparation for the A-level.